Priti Patel attacks Rishi Sunak for 'managed decline' of Tory party

 “As statecraft finally returns to No 10, guiding us into far calmer waters, less-than-subtle plots are afoot to shift our party to the right during the blame game that invariably follows electoral defeat.”

-He criticised an excessive focus on tax cuts, “Europebashing” and culture wars, warning: “This is a recipe for disaster, as disloyal as it is reckless.
+He criticised an excessive focus on tax cuts, “Europe bashing” and culture wars, warning: “This is a recipe for disaster, as disloyal as it is reckless.
 It fails to recognise the fighting chance we have of winning.”

 Speaking after giving a speech in central London, Sir Keir Starmer, said, unlike Labour, the Tories had failed to fix their “fundamental differences”, adding: “It is two or three parties within one party.
 That sounds familiar, but we have dealt with it.”